-COMMUNITY REDEVELOPMENT AGENCY CITY OF ALACHUA, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED SEPTEMBER 30, 2023
+COMMUNITY REDEVELOPMENT AGENCY CITY OF ALACHUA, FLORIDA

+RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCE OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE YEAR ENDED SEPTEMBER 30, 2023

 Net Change in Fund Balance - Total Governmental Funds \$ (149,739) Amounts Reported for Governmental Activities in the Statement of Activities are Different Because: Governmental funds report capital outlays as expenditures.
-However, in the statement of activities, the cost of those assets is depreciated over their estimated useful lives and reported as depreciation expense: Expenditures for Capital Assets Depreciation Expense 458,973 (69,135) Donations of capital assets are not recorded in governmental funds.
+However, in the statement of activities, the cost of those assets is depreciated over their estimated useful lives and reported as depreciation expense: depresiation expense.
+Expenditures for Capital Assets 458,973 Depreciation Expense (69,135) Donations of capital assets are not recorded in governmental funds.
 However, in the statement of activities, the fair values of those assets are recorded as revenue.
-390,276 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
-Change in Due to City Liability 5,876 Repayment of long-term liabilities are expenditures in the governmental funds but the repayment reduces long-term liabilities in the statement of net position.
-97,650 Change in Net Position of Governmental Activities \$ 733,901
+390,276 assets are recorded as revenue.
+390,270 Some expenses reported in the statement of activities do not require the use of current financial resources and, therefore, are not reported as expenditures in governmental funds.
+Change in Due to City Liability 5,876 Ponsyment of long term liabilities are expenditures in the Repayment of long-term liabilities are expenditures in the governmental funds but the repayment reduces long-term liabilities in the statement of net position.
+97,650 nabilities in the statement of net position.
+57,030 Change in Net Position of Governmental Activities \$ 733,901